 There is a small beach near Whitstable where the gardens go right down to the sea front.
 The plants spread beyond their own boundaries.
 Fennel, sedums, California poppies and rosa rugosa mix with the Crambe Maritima (sea kale).

-Every year at the end of June, approximately ten private gardens in Whitstable open to the public.
+Every year in May, a group of private gardens in Whitstable open to the public via the NGS.
 Some are seaside gardens, and they have lovely ideas.

 The wind-lashed, salt-stripped look is all part of beach chic – this is in Dorset .